google/swiftshader/docs/dEQP.md

 dEQP
 ====

-These steps are specifically for testing SwiftShader's OpenGL ES 3.0 implementation using dEQP on Windows (steps for Linux below the Windows instructions).
+These steps are specifically for testing SwiftShader's Vulkan implementation using dEQP on Windows (steps for Linux below the Windows instructions).

 Prerequisites
 -------------